Mike11199/applyYourSelf---Job-Tracker/README.md

 ```

 </br>
--8/31/22 Tested API in Postman.
+-Tested API in Postman.
 Received 200 success code when deleting a user's job, and 401 if unauthorized as expected.
 </br>
 </br>